DavidRadan/redis-slave-check/README.md

 ### Description
 ```
-This plugin was written to see if all slave redis servers are really connected properly to master server.
+This plugin was written in order to check if all redis slave servers are properly connected to master server.
 Both python 2 and 3 now supported !!!
-Tested on Rocky Linux 9.2
+Tested on Rocky Linux 9.2.
 ```

 ### Usage